ElisDN/inline-widgets-behavior/README.md

 }
 ~~~

-You can define global classname suffix like 'Widget':
+You can define a global classname suffix like 'Widget':
 ~~~
 [php]
 class Controller extends CController